JonathanMiroshnik/Real-Fake-News/README.md

 Writers will interact with other writers, discuss with the editors, and will form simple relationships and life histories of their own that will effect their reporting.
 3. MongoDB database that will save the articles, the writers and the state as described above.
 There is also a possibility of saving generated images too.
+4. A service that connects to an open News API to take relevant daily information as part of the consideration to write relevant articles.

+## Shared Parts:
+There are several shared aspects between both the front-end and back-end.
+The main ones refer to the news categories that we're interested in, and the information in the articles that we want to add to a final JSON representation of these in our article database along with on the front-end website.

 # Lessons learned:
 - DON'T install npm and node through apt-get, instead, install nvm and use _THAT_ to install those properly: https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/ + https://docs.npmjs.com/downloading-and-installing-node-js-and-npm